You might have something in common with the ancient Egyptians: a passion for astronomy!

 What Instruments The Egyptians Used For Astronomy

-We’ve already mentioned the merkhet, but the ancient Egyptians had other instruments that they used for astronomy purposes.
+We’ve already mentioned the merkhet, but the ancient Egyptians had other instruments (now artifacts) that they used for astronomy purposes.
 These included the sundial and water clocks.

 A sundial tells the time of day when there’s sunlight because of how it contains a flat plate and a gnomon, which casts a shadow onto the dial.

 On the other hand, a water clock (known as a clepsydra) was a device that made use of a gradual flow of water to tell people the time.
 How it worked was that it had a small floating vessel that pushed water through a hole until it sank.

 The ancient Egyptians used instruments to see the circumpolar stars (stars that are always above the horizon) and then they would draw lines on the ground so as to mark the stars’ directions.

 This played an important role in how they built their temples and pyramids.
 One of these crucial instruments was the merkhet.
 It had a horizontal wooden bar with a hole at one end.
 The astronomer of the community would look through this hole to locate the position of the star.

 Another instrument they used was known as the bay en imy unut, as Cornell University research points out.
 This had a V-shaped slot.
 By looking through this slot, the astronomer would be able to see and locate the stars.